Wietsevdv/GPP_Research/README.md

 It boils down to the AI having a goal it wants to make true and choosing performable actions who's effects result in the AI achieving its goal.

 This will definitly use a stack.
 As every action you finish, will make you want to return to the previous action you were trying to perform but needed to first meet its precondition(s).

+Start by creating a world where you manually open the door to check these mechanics work.
+After that make the ai take over with goap